Kawanami-git/SCHOLAR_RISC-V/docs/hardware_integration/MPFS_DISCOVERY_KIT/README.md

 ### 🛠️ Modify the platform Makefile

-The [plartform makefile](../../../software/platform/Makefile) is meant to be used on a development board supporting linux.
+The [plartform makefile](../../../software/platform/Makefile) is meant to be used on a development board supporting Linux.
 Its purpose it to allow the compilation of the platform softwares on the development board (i.e the MPFS_DISCOVERY_KIT).

 First, locate the section: